 Being exposed to asbestos in multiple settings, repeatedly over time, increases risk.
 Consider the ways you may have been exposed:

 Incidental Exposures – Recreating in Rainy Creek drainage where dust from the mine was present in high concentrations.
 Playing or watching baseball at the downtown ballfields near the vermiculite processing plants.
 Gardening with vermiculite.
 Playing in piles of vermiculite.

 Residential Exposures – Was your residence near asbestos “hot spots”?
 Was there vermiculite stored on your property?

 Household Contact Exposures – Did someone you lived with or visited often bring asbestos fibers home in dust on their clothing or vehicles?

 Occupational Exposures – Working for WR Grace, working as a contractor for WR Grace or working in the Rainy Creek Basin area, such as in logging or for the USFS.

 There Are Many “Unknowns” When Considering Risk

-There is not yet a known toxicity of Libby Amphibole Asbestos.
+There is not yet a set threshold of toxicity for Libby Amphibole Asbestos.
 We do not know what levels of exposures cause which health effects.
 The EPA is currently working on developing this data.
 At this time, we are unable to rule out the possibility of health effects even with ‘low risk’ exposure.